x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/remote-domains/manage-remote-domains.md

 10. Define the following settings:

-    - In the **Use Rich-text format** section, specify whether to follow each user's message settings, or whether to always or never preserve RTF formatting.
+    - In the **Use Rich-text format** pane, specify whether to follow each user's message settings, or whether to always or never preserve RTF formatting.
 Selecting **Never** means that RTF messages are sent as plain text or HTML.

-    - In the **Supported Character Set** area, specify which character set to use if the message doesn't specify the character set by choosing from the **MIME character set** or **Non-MIME character set** drop-down list.
+    - In the **Supported Character Set** pane, specify which character set to use (if the message doesn't specify the character set) by choosing from the **MIME character set** or **Non-MIME character set** drop-down list.

 11. Click **Next**.
 The **Review** screen appears.

-6. Review the remote domain settings, and click **Save**.
+12. Review the remote domain settings, and click **Save**.

 The new remote domain is created and added to the list.